johnboronkas/photosynthesis/README.md

 ## bots todo list

-- [ ] add comments to all methods in the Bot class
 - [ ] create random bot as reference
 - [ ] bots can be added to the game via the AddPlayer command
   - [ ] add argument to AddPlayer that accepts a name and load that bot if it exists, use that player's name alongside the player's color (ie, barabbas/Blue)